ryota1119/fleamarket_sample_76a/README.md

 ### Association
 - has_many :items, dependent:delete_all
 - has_many :chats, dependent:delete_all
-- has_many :items, through: :favorites
+- has_many :favorite_items, through: :favorites, source: :item
 - has_many :favorites
 - has_one :address, dependent:delete
 - has_one :credit_card, dependent:delete